Dr Rachel Reed

 Tag Archives: heart rate

-Artificial rupture of membranes (ARM) aka ‘breaking the waters’ is a common intervention during birth.
-However, an ARM should not be carried out without a good understanding of how the amniotic sac and fluid function in labour.
-Women need to … Continue reading
+Updated: May 2022 Artificial rupture of membranes (ARM) aka ‘breaking the waters’ is a common intervention during birth.
+However, an ARM should not be carried out without a good understanding of how the amniotic sac and fluid function in labour. … Continue reading

 When meconium is noticed in amniotic fluid during labour it often initiates a cascade of intervention.
 A CTG machine will often be strapped onto the woman reducing her ability to move, labour in water, and increasing her chance of having … Continue reading